autumn-mck/autumn-mck/README.md

 ### Hey o/

-I'm <!-- Autumn --> James, currently a final year CS student @ QUB
+I'm <!-- Autumn --> James, currently a final year CS student @ QUB, and summer student @ CERN between June and August

 - Interested in basically anything to do with computers!
 Passionate about open source software and programming generally
 - Always up for working together on projects, just send me a message!